Atropa bella-donna

 - Poison Symptoms:

-- Highly toxic, may be fatal if eaten.
+- Highly toxic.
+Small doses will produce delirium and hallucinations, larger doses will kill.
 Fever, rapid pulse, dilation of pupils, hot and dry flushed skin, headache, dry mouth, difficulty of swallowing, burning of the throat, hallucinations, convulsions.
 May cause death in livestock and pets.

 - Poison Toxic Principle: